dpwolfe/otucha/README.md

 #### Status

 - Builds and runs on Mac OS X and Windows natively as well as in browser using Emscripten.
-- Currently developing an input console.
+- Currently working on text support.

 #### Developer Setup
 Follow these steps for Windows or Mac development.
 Pay careful attention to any platform specific instructions each vendor provides.